hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 - Get a specific module
 - Download the latest version of a module

-The TFE Module Registry endpoints differs from the Module Registry endpoints in the following ways:
+The Terraform Cloud Module Registry endpoints differs from the Module Registry endpoints in the following ways:

 - The `:namespace` parameter should be replaced with the organization name.
 - The module registry discovery endpoints have the path prefix provided in the [discovery document](../../registry/api.html#service-discovery) which is currently `/api/registry/v1`.
-- [Authentication](./index.html#authentication) is handled the same as all other TFE endpoints.
+- [Authentication](./index.html#authentication) is handled the same as all other Terraform Cloud endpoints.

 ### Sample Request